 hearing if it is the type of evidence that reasonably prudent members of the

 university community would rely upon in the conduct of their affairs.

 dean, or at the University of Washington Bothell and Tacoma campuses, dean or director of

-the program in which the student is enrolled, the vice-president and vice-provost for student life,
+the program in which the student is enrolled, the vice-president for student life,

 the chancellors of the University of Washington Bothell and Tacoma campuses, or

 their delegates) must prove by a preponderance of the evidence presented at the